aisingapore/TagUI/README.md

 <details>
   <summary>
-    Click here to show details for this section
+    Click to show details about TagUI Chrome extension and what it can be used for
   </summary>

   TagUI Chrome extension is based on [Resurrectio tool](https://github.com/ebrehault/resurrectio) and records steps such as page navigation, clicking web elements and entering information.
 To start recording automation flows, click TagUI icon on your Chrome toolbar.
 Right-click for shortcuts to some TagUI steps, such as capturing webpage screenshot or to note down element identifier.